rafaelqueiroz89/production-ready-api-with-docker/README.md

 # Payment Gateway API <a href="https://github.com/rafaelqueiroz89/payment-gateway/actions?query=workflow%3A%22.NET+Core+build+script%22+branch%3Amaster">![.NET Core build script](https://github.com/rafaelqueiroz89/payment-gateway/workflows/.NET%20Core%20build%20script/badge.svg)</a>

-This is an exercise of a payment gateway called Checkout done in 1 week
+This is an example of a payment gateway API called Checkout with Metrics Server done in 1 week

 # How to run